KasparasMasiukas/rusty-reckoning/README.md

 Additionally:
 * Transactions are streamed from the input file, and processed immediately as they arrive.
 * No unsafe Rust is used; all operations are memory-safe.
+* The library implements and exports both sync and async runners for the engine, but `main.rs` uses the sync version for its performance.

 ### Memory Requirements
 While the system is designed to be memory-efficient, it assumes the machine has enough heap space to store the minimum transaction-related data necessary to support all operations.